pandawing/node-run-yo/readme.md

 ## Outline

 1. Create a directory in the system temporary directory.
-2. Create a symbolic link from src(working directory) to dest(`temp/node_modules/your_generator`).
+2. Create a symbolic link from src(working directory) to dest(temp/node_modules/your_generator).
-3. RunYo in the temporary directory.
+3. Execute Yo in the temporary directory.
 4. Unlink the symbolic link.
 5. Move the app which is generated to the target.